Solving Non-linear Least Squares

 Default: 0

-Number steps of the iterative refinement process to run when computing the Gauss-Newton step, see use_mixed_precision_solves.
+Number steps of the iterative refinement process to run when computing the Gauss-Newton step, see Solver::Options::use_mixed_precision_solves.

 int Solver::Options::min_linear_solver_iterations